v-sec0/ccna-mdnotes/Hot Standby Router Protocol.md

 ### Configuration
 ---
+>[!warning]
+>There cannot be two instance 1's on the same interface.
+Either one has to have another instance number or has to be placed on another interface.

 The configuration process for HSRP is actually quite simple.

 On the interface that is going to be used for HSRP, it must have it's own IP address for the physical interface in addition to the VIP.